Neuroblastoma Treatment & Management

 Medical Therapy

 Despite these contradictory findings, symptomatic treatments are available for patients with neuroblastoma.
-Adrenocortical hormone (ACTH) is thought to be fairly efficacious, although some patients are resistant.
-Plasmapheresis and gamma globulin have been used in the treatment of selected patients with neuroblastoma; however, chemotherapeutic agents are thought to result in better neurological outcomes.
+Adrenocortical hormone (ACTH) is thought to be fairly efficacious, although some cases are resistant.
+Plasmapheresis and gamma globulin have been used in the treatment of selected patients with neuroblastoma, but chemotherapeutic agents are thought to result in better neurological outcomes.

 Current trends in chemotherapy for the management of neuroblastoma include (1) more dose-intensive chemotherapy with secondary surgical extirpation, (2) myeloablative therapy using escalating chemotherapeutic combinations followed by autologous bone marrow infusion, and (3) biologic response modifiers that cause tumor differentiation and a reduction in tumor involvement of the bone marrow.
 Some of these seminal chemotherapeutic trials have demonstrated promising results.
 Multimodal therapeutic protocols established by the POG are the standard of care in children diagnosed with neuroblastoma.

 Topotecan, a topoisomerase I inhibitor, alone or in combination with cyclophosphamide, has been shown to have activity against recurrent neuroblastoma.
-This information has led to a Children's Oncology Group (COG) pilot study designed to test the clinical efficacy of incorporating topotecan into an intensive induction regimen in patients with newly diagnosed, high-risk neuroblastoma.
+A Thai study reported a favorable treatment response with minimal toxicity in 107 patients with high-risk neuroblastoma who received six cycles of the following induction regimen [25] :

 Retinoids, natural and synthetic derivatives of vitamin A, have been shown in vitro to down-regulate N-myc mRNA expression, which arrests tumor cell proliferation.
 These observations have led to clinical trials designed to test the efficacy of 13-cis-retinoic acid (RA) in children with relapsed neuroblastoma.
 In phase I and II trials, results were disappointing in patients with a high tumor burden; however, in patients with minimal disease, randomized phase III trials involving 13-cis RA resulted in improved survival rates.